MicrosoftDocs/mesh-docs/mesh/Create/enhance-your-environment/physics-interactions.md

 # Mesh Physics

 In a Mesh experience, physics simulation is key to enabling engaging dynamic content.
-In order to provide Mesh participants with high quality shared physics experiences and offer developers a productive workflow in creating custom content, we've created the *Mesh Physics* system (usually referred to as "Mesh Physics" in this document).
+In order to provide Mesh participants with high quality shared physics experiences and offer developers a productive workflow in creating custom content, we've created the *Mesh Physics* system.
 Mesh Physics is based on local authoritative simulation, which results in a very simple architecture.
 There's no need for server-side logic and special logic on the clients.
 Most importantly, this approach results in a very responsive and low-latency experience for each player interacting with their environment, even when connected to a high-latency network.

 Here's a sampling what you can do with Mesh Physics features: